 Watching soccer in England is a truly enjoyable experience.
-I’ve done quite a lot of it myself, making it to 64 games at more than 50 clubs, including every club in the Premier League.
+I’ve done quite a lot of it myself, making it to 103 games at 64 different clubs, including every club in the Premier League.

 Along the way, I have learned a few things, which I would like to share here.
 If you’d like to know more and perhaps get my help in planning your English soccer adventures, get in touch with me about my English Soccer Guide consulting services.